magic-lang/bounty/completed/override-signatures/README.md

+# Completed

-# Function signatures in derived or super classes need not match
+## Function signatures in derived or super classes need not match
 **Last updated: 2016-02-17**
 *It is, for example, possible to call a super constructor which does not exist.*